PeppeL-G/course-material/src/courses/android-development/project-work.md

 :::

 ::: tip Robots
-The course coordinator has 6 [Robot Car Starter Kit](http://osoyoo.com/2017/08/06/osoyoo-robot-car-diy-introduction/)s he can borrow to the Project Work Groups who want to build an Android application they can use to control a robot with.
+The course coordinator has 6 [Robot Car Starter Kit](http://osoyoo.com/2017/08/06/osoyoo-robot-car-diy-introduction/)s he can borrow to the Project Groups who want to build an Android application they can use to control a robot with.
 Note that just controlling the robot using Bluetooth is not enough, but some additional functionality is required, such as recording how the robot has been driving, re-play how the robot has been driving, manage logs, etc.
 :::

 If you need some special equipment (such as Beacons, modules for an embedded system, some smart devices, etc.), the school might be able to provide you with it (must be returned to the school at the end of the course).
 Email your needs to the course coordinator at [Peter.Larsson-Green@ju.se](Peter.Larsson-Green@ju.se) and he will look into it and get back to you.